MihailaDumitru/K-Means_Clustering/README.md

    In this section will talk about K-Means Clustering Algorithm.
 It allows you to cluster data, it’s very convenient tool for discovering categories groups of data set and in this section will learn how to understand K-Means in intuitive levels.
 Let’s dive into it:
 Let’s decide we have 2 variables in our data set and we decide to plot those variables on X and Y axes.

+---
 The question is:
+---
 Can we identify certain groups among variables and how would we go about doing it ?!
 Yes, let’s see how!
 Are you excited ?!
 Because I really am !

    What K-Means does for you !?
 It takes out the complexity from this decision making process and allows you to very easily identify those clusters actually called clusters of data points in your dataset.
 In this example we have 2 dimensions ( 2 variables ) but K-Means can work with multi-dimensions.

+**How does it work?!**

 ## STEPS: